 Quantum Computing: The Next Big Thing?
-You Won't Believe What's Coming! - YaNoticias
+You Won't Believe What's Coming! - YANoticias

 1. **Drug Discovery**: Quantum algorithms can simulate molecular interactions at an atomic level, drastically speeding up drug discovery processes.

-2. **Optimization Problems**: Industries like logistics and finance can benefit from quantum computing’s ability to solve complex optimization problems more efficiently.
+2. **Optimisation Problems**: Industries like logistics and finance can benefit from quantum computing’s ability to solve complex optimisation problems more efficiently.

 3. **Cryptography**: Quantum computing could potentially break current encryption methods, necessitating new approaches to data security.